 set igmp querier {enable | disable} vlan

 set igmp querier vlan {qi | oqi} seconds

+set igmp querier address vlan ip\addr

-enable Enables the IGMP querier for a VLAN. disable Disables the IGMP querier for a VLAN. vlan Number of the VLAN. qi Sets the querier interval for the VLAN.
-See the "Usage Guidelines" section for more information about the querier interval. oqi Sets the other querier interval for the VLAN.
-See the "Usage Guidelines" section for more information about the other querier interval. seconds Range of the querier interval or the other querier interval in seconds; valid values are from 1 to 65535 seconds.
+enable Enables the IGMP querier for a VLAN. disable Disables the IGMP querier for a VLAN. vlan Number of the VLAN. qi Sets the querier interval for the VLAN. oqi Sets the other querier interval for the VLAN. seconds Range of the querier interval or the other querier interval in seconds; valid values are from 1 to 65535 seconds. address Sets the querier IP address for the VLAN. ip_addr IP address for the VLAN.